-- Any TYPO3 Console command and any shell script can be added as task
+- Besides regular Scheduler tasks, any TYPO3 Console command and any shell script can be added as task

 - Whether a task is show as running in the UI, always reflects the real state of the process.
 No more marking tasks not running in case they crash with an error.

 - Stopping a task via the UI actually stops the process, instead of just marking it as not running.